 This guide was last updated in August 2011.

 This guide is based on UK law.
-It was last reviewed in August 2011.
+It was written and last reviewed in January 2010.